sikehish/AWS-Resource-Tracker/README.md

 # AWS-Resource-Tracker
-A shell script that uses cron jobs that reports the usage of AWS resources linked to my account
+A shell script that reports the usage of AWS resources linked to my account